Maikel Garcia Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 11th in MLB.
+- The Rays pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Rays have the second-ranked team ERA across all league pitching staffs (3.56).
+- The Rays' 3.63 team ERA ranks second among all MLB pitching staffs.

-- Rays pitchers combine to give up the seventh-fewest home runs in baseball (78 total, one per game).
+- Rays pitchers combine to rank 11th in baseball in home runs given up (81 total, one per game).

-- The Rays will send Chirinos (3-2) to make his fourth start of the season.
-He is 3-2 with a 2.72 ERA and 20 strikeouts through 43 2/3 innings pitched.
+- The Rays are sending Glasnow (2-1) to the mound for his sixth start of the season.
+He is 2-1 with a 4.97 ERA and 33 strikeouts in 25 1/3 innings pitched.

-- In his last time out on Sunday, the righty went 4 2/3 innings against the San Diego Padres, giving up three earned runs while surrendering six hits.
+- His last time out came on Tuesday against the Baltimore Orioles, when the righty tossed 4 1/3 innings, surrendering six earned runs while allowing six hits.

-- The 29-year-old has put up a 2.72 ERA and 4.2 strikeouts per nine innings across 10 games this season, while giving up a batting average of .196 to opposing hitters.
+- The 29-year-old has an ERA of 4.97, with 11.7 strikeouts per nine innings, in five games this season.
+Opponents are batting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.